 Your water breaks.
 (This means the amniotic sac ruptures.
 This only happens in a small fraction of cases before the start of labor.
 For most women, the water doesn’t break until their labor is well established.)

-You notice a “bloody show” discharge (mucus plug or runny, blood-tinged discharge)
+You notice a “bloody show” discharge (mucous plug or runny, blood-tinged discharge)

 If lower back pain becomes especially severe, it could mean that you’re getting close to giving birth!